Here’s a detailed guide on How to Attract Bees to Your Garden that will help you to pollinate your vegetables and fruits easily!

-Bees, unlike wasp are lovely buzzing creatures that seldom bites.
-Most of the bee species are defensive rather than attacking; especially bumblebees and solitary bees are harmless and those who bite only do this in defense.
+Bees, unlike wasps, are lovely buzzing creatures that seldom sting.
+Most bee species are defensive rather than attacking and sting only in defense.

-A bee garden is a type of garden that attract bees and provides natural habitat to them.
-With slight alteration like growing bee friendly plants, providing shelter and changing your gardening habits, you can make it.
+A bee garden attracts these winged insects and provides a natural habitat for them.
+With slight alterations like growing bee-friendly plants, providing shelter, and changing your gardening habits, you can easily make it!

 1. Avoid Conventional Pesticides and Fertilizers

-To make a bee friendly garden, avoid using harmful pesticides and fertilizers in your garden.
+To make a bee-friendly garden, avoid using harmful pesticides and fertilizers in your garden.
 Go Organic!
 Bees are so tender that chemicals in these products directly influence their life.
 You can use organic pesticides like Neem oil and more compost and aged manure instead of inorganic fertilizers.

-Grow more local and native plants in your garden because bees attract towards more native and wild varieties of plants than exotic and fancy ones.
-Of course there are always those non native plants like butterfly bush and firecracker that attract them.
+Grow more local and native plants in your garden because bees are attracted to native and wild varieties of plants more than exotic and fancy ones.
+Of course, there are always those nonnative plants like butterfly bushes and firecrackers that attract them.

-You’ll also need to grow less hybrid flowers; hybridized flowers are showy and hardy but contain less or no pollen.
+You’ll also need to grow fewer hybrid flowers as hybridized flowers are showy and hardy but contain less or no pollen.

 3. Plant More Single Petaled Flowers